2024 Solar Incentives Guide for Thornton, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Thornton solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Thornton solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives